A Thumb for a Satchel – the Synopsis

 What do you want?

 David’s daughter, Sophia, inherits the remnants of his work and comes to understand what her father could not.
-Working alongside her partner Roux, an IIT researcher, Sophia spends years studying—learning Czech, intuiting an equation-based language that merges semantics and mathematics, and engaging with traditions such as Tjukurpa, the bardo, and thin places—until she develops a method to enter the Field, the domain where consciousness persists.
+Working alongside her partner Roux, an IIT researcher, Sophia spends years studying—learning Czech, intuiting an equation-based language which merges semantics and mathematics, and engaging with traditions such as Tjukurpa, the bardo, and thin places—until she develops a method to enter the Field, the domain where consciousness persists.

-When Sophia finally reaches Anežka within it—the originator of the manuscript who made everything possible—the central question is answered and its answer completes the circle—the story becomes whole through being read, shared, and carried.
+When Sophia finally reaches Anežka within it—the originator of the manuscript who made everything thereafter possible—the central question is answered and its answer completes the circle—the story becomes whole through being read, shared, and carried.